parrt/autodx/matrix-calculus.md

 From there, notice that this computation is a weighted average across all $\mathbf{x}_i$ in $X$.
 The weights are the error terms, the difference between the target output and the actual neuron output for each $\mathbf{x}_i$ input.
 The resulting gradient will, on average, point in the direction of higher cost or loss because large $e_i$ emphasize their associated $\mathbf{x}_i$.
 Imagine we only had one input vector, $N=|X|=1$, then the gradient is just $2e_1\mathbf{x}_1^T$.
 If the error is 0, then the gradient is zero and we have arrived at the minimum loss.
 If $e_1$ is some small positive difference, the gradient is a small step in the direction of $\mathbf{x}_1$.
 If $e_1$ is large, the gradient is a large step in that direction.
 If $e_1$ is negative, the gradient is reversed, meaning the highest cost is in the negative direction.

-Of course, we want to reduce not increase the loss, which is why the [gradient descent](https://en.wikipedia.org/wiki/Gradient_descent) recurrence relation takes the negative of the gradient to update the current position (for scalar learning rate  $\eta$):
+Of course, we want to reduce, not increase, the loss, which is why the [gradient descent](https://en.wikipedia.org/wiki/Gradient_descent) recurrence relation takes the negative of the gradient to update the current position (for scalar learning rate  $\eta$):

 \\[ \mathbf{x}_{t+1} = \mathbf{x}_{t} - \eta \frac{\partial C}{\partial \mathbf{w}} \\]